-First, whereas corporations, LLCs, and partnerships need their own tax ID numbers (also referred to as an Employer Identification Number, or EIN), sole proprietorships can opt to use the sole proprietor’s Social Security Number for tax purposes.
-Income earned by sole proprietors is also considered pass-through income, meaning that there is no need to file a separate tax return for the business entity if you are a sole proprietor.
-Instead, income and expenses are reported on your individual tax return.
-So, while the federal tax rate for corporate income is 21% for 2021, the sole proprietorship tax rate is effectively your own individual income tax rate, which may be lower.
+First, whereas corporations, LLCs, and partnerships need their own tax ID numbers (also referred to as an Employer Identification Number, or EIN), sole proprietorships can opt to use the sole proprietor's Social Security Number for tax purposes.
+A sole proprietorship’s income and expenses are reported on the individual’s tax return, meaning that there is no need to file a separate tax return for the business entity if you are a sole proprietor.
+So, while the federal tax rate for corporate income is 21% for 2023, the sole proprietorship tax rate is effectively your own individual income tax rate, which may be lower.
 Some sole proprietorships may also qualify for a 20% deduction from the net business income, as provided under the Tax Cuts and Jobs Act of 2017.

 Can sole proprietors get tax refunds?

 Regardless of whether your business is structured as a sole proprietorship, corporation, or other type of entity, you are entitled to a tax refund if you pay more during the tax year than you actually owe.
 Your estimated quarterly tax payments are based on your income in the previous tax year.
 So, if you overpaid throughout the year in your estimated tax payments, you can claim a refund when filing your tax return.